matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/Limit.md

 Limit
 =====

-Delete all rows from the table that are not in the given offset -> offset+limit range.
+Delete all rows from the table that are not in the given [offset, offset+limit) range.

 **Basic example usage**